black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 27
 Now you can start using your spreadsheet functions.
 Begin by declaring an update arrow function.
 It should take an event parameter.

+# Step 28
+In your window.onload function, you need to tell your input elements to call the update function when the value changes.
+You can do this by directly setting the onchange property.

+Set the onchange property to be a reference to your update function.